-Typical offer Minimum Offer A Levels: 2xD grades one of which to be in a relevant subject 1xE grade in a relevant subject BTEC L3 Diploma or Extended Diploma: MP, MPP grade in relevant subjects PP, PPP grade or a Subsidiary Diploma with an E grade in relevant subjects Access to HE Diploma: Overall pass with 60 credits, with 24 credits to be at a Merit grade in a relevant subject Overall pass with 60 credits in a relevant subject GCSE English: Desirable but not essential: English Language Grade C or above (grade 4 for those sitting their GCSE from 2017 onwards).
+Typical offer Minimum Offer Level 3 qualifications such as: A Levels or BTEC L3 Diploma or Extended Diploma 48 UCAS tariff points from two A- levels (or equivalent qualifications), one of which must be in a relevant subject 16 UCAS tariff points from one A- level (or an equivalent qualification), in a relevant subject GCSE English (Desirable): English Language grade 4 or above is desirable.
 Key Skills Level 2, Functional Skills Level 2 and the Certificate in Adult Literacy are accepted in place of GCSEs.
-IELTS 6.0 with no less than 5.5 in any comp ny component.
-International qualifications: International qualifications will be assessed against these criteria Mature applicants: Leeds City College welcomes applications from mature applicants who may not have met the academic criteria, but who can demonstrate a wealth of experience in their chosen field.
+IELTS: IELTS 6.0 with no less than 5.5 in any component.
+International qualifications: International qualifications will be assessed against these criteria Mature applicants: University Centre Leeds welcomes applications from mature applicants who may not have met the academic criteria, but who can demonstrate a wealth of experience in their chosen field.
 Candidates in this category and otherwise are likely to be interviewed to assess their suitability for the course and may be asked to provide a portfolio of evidence to support their application.
-21 years and over at the start of the course RPL claims: The course structure actively supports claims for Recognition of P Certified Learning (RPCL) or Recognition of Prior Experiential Learning (RPEL)
+21 years and over at the start of the course RPL claims: The course structure actively supports claims for Recognition of Prior Certified Learning (RPCL) or Recognition of Prior Experiential Learning (RPEL)